globezens/.github/profile/README.md

 ![banner](https://cdn.jsdelivr.net/gh/globezens/.github@main/profile/banner.png)

 ## About
-Yes, this organization is made by and for students who study at [BVM](http://www.bvmglobal.org/index.aspx).
-You can find almost all of our good* school web projects here.
-We from now aim to build projects that will be useful and not trash.
-Thank You And Have A Nice Day.
+__Yes, this organization is made by and for students who study at [BVM](http://www.bvmglobal.org/index.aspx).
+You can find almost all of our ***good*** school web projects here [And also other's which we want to share it with our community].
+We hope that you enjoy them.__

 ## Members